pagkly/Zed/Investopedia3/Understanding Money Orders.md

 Since the fees are certain to reduce the amount of money that will be received, depositing it with no additional charges at a bank will ensure that the account holder keeps all the money paid to them.

 As is often the case, a money order can be used as a vehicle to send money outside the country.
 An issuer with multiple branches in different countries can issue a money order in one country that can be cashed in another country.
-International money orders thus provide an [inexpensive and swift way to send money across the border](https://www.investopedia.com/financial-edge/0411/7-low-cost-ways-to-transfer-money.aspx).
+International money orders thus provide an [[inexpensive and swift way to send money across the border]](https://www.investopedia.com/financial-edge/0411/7-low-cost-ways-to-transfer-money.aspx).